Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Park of Fraternity

 Another of the major parks in Old Havana, close to China Town.
-Today is simply a transit place where several collective taxis are located.
+Today it's simply a transit place where several collective taxis are located.
 It faces the Computer Palace and it separates the Reina and Monte avenues.

 The Revolution Museum

 The Cuban Revolution is full of history and legends and it was a subject of unquestionable international interest.
-In the Revolution Museum which is located between the avenues Zulueta and Monserrate you can find almost everything related to the Cuban Revolution including the remaining of the Granma yacht used by Fidel Castro, Che Guevara and other revolutionaries to reach Cuba from Mexico, when the Revolution began.
+In the Revolution Museum which is located between the avenues Zulueta and Monserrate you can find almost everything related to the Cuban Revolution including the remaining of the Granma yacht rided by Fidel Castro, Che Guevara and other revolutionaries to reach Cuba from Mexico, when the Revolution began.

 In this same building it's also located an important art museum.